Ansgar the Staller: 1066

 While Harold was the recognised heir, Edward had been careful to offset his powerful subordinate by promoting factions of Bretons, French, and Normans, many holding positions within Harold's power-base in Southern England.
-After Edward's death, he faced numerous rivals, the most significant being Harald of Norway, Harold's cousin Sweyn of Denmark, and William, Duke of Normandy.
+After Edward's death, he faced numerous rivals, the most significant being Harald of Norway, Harold's cousin Sweyn of Denmark, and William of Normandy.
 Generations of intermarriage with the Anglo-Saxon nobility meant all three had powerful English supporters.

 Harold's brother Tostig Godwinson, exiled and deprived of his title as Earl of Northumbria in 1065, now asked each of them for their support.
 Since his former lands in Northumbria were the most suitable for a Norwegian landing, he eventually agreed a deal with Harald.
 In June, he left his place of exile in Flanders, and raided Harold's estates in southern England, from the Isle of Wight to Sandwich.
 After making it seem an attack from Normandy was imminent, he then sailed north, while Harold and most of his troops remained in the south.

 On 8 September, Tostig arrived in Tynemouth, where he met Harald, who had around 10–15,000 men, on 300 longships.
 Harold marched north, leaving Ansgar to hold London, and the south; his Danish origins and long-standing dislike of the Godwins meant Harold may not have trusted his reliability in battle.
 Despite an overwhelming victory at Stamford Bridge on 25 September, William's landing at Pevensey on the 28th forced Harold to return south, where he gathered another army.
 There is some debate as to whether Ansgar was present at the Battle of Hastings on 14 October; one suggestion is he was badly wounded but escaped capture.
 Another is that he remained in London.